Skip to main content

 Is Mastro's Steakhouse at the Post Oak Hotel worth booking in Houston?

 Yes — if you want a high-commitment steakhouse dinner with serious wine depth and a room that matches the price tag.
-At $$$, Mastro's at the Post Oak Hotel is one of the most complete steakhouse packages in Houston: the wine program alone — 4,250 selections, 40,010 bottles in inventory, recognized with a White Star from Star Wine List , sets it apart from most steakhouses in the country, not just in Texas.
+At $$$, Mastro's at the Post Oak Hotel is one of the most complete steakhouse packages in Houston: the wine program alone — 4,250 selections, 40,010 bottles in inventory, recognized with a White Star from Star Wine List, sets it apart from most steakhouses in the country, not just in Texas.
 If the bottle list is a priority alongside the beef, this is your leading option in the city.

 What you're walking into

 The Post Oak Hotel address matters here.
 This is Galleria-adjacent Houston at its most polished: expect a room that reads as hotel-steakhouse formal without tipping into stuffiness.
-The visual first impression is the space itself , high ceilings, dark wood, the kind of room designed to signal occasion before the menu arrives.
-It is owned by Landry's Inc., which operates a national portfolio, but the wine operation at this location runs with a depth that most independent steakhouses don't match.
+The visual first impression is the space itself, high ceilings, dark wood, the kind of room designed to signal occasion before the menu arrives.
+It is owned by Landry's Inc. which operates a national portfolio, but the wine operation at this location runs with a depth that most independent steakhouses don't match.

 The wine team is the strongest differentiator.
-Wine Director credits are shared across Keith Goldston, David Anderson, Shaun Prevatt, and Julie Dalton, with Aleksandar Todorovski and Davis Allen Wood holding sommelier roles.
+Wine Director credits are shared across Keith Goldston, David Anderson, Shaun Prevatt, Julie Dalton, with Aleksandar Todorovski and Davis Allen Wood holding sommelier roles.
 That is a genuinely deep bench for a single restaurant.
-The list skews toward Burgundy, Bordeaux, California, Piedmont, Tuscany, Champagne, Loire, and Madeira , a range that rewards both the collector and the curious diner who wants to explore beyond domestic Cabernet.
+The list skews toward Burgundy, Bordeaux, California, Piedmont, Tuscany, Champagne, Loire, Madeira, a range that rewards both the collector and the curious diner who wants to explore beyond domestic Cabernet.
 Wine pricing sits at $$$ with many bottles above $100, so budget accordingly if you plan to drink well.

 Chef Michael Colbert runs the kitchen.
 Dinner is the only service.
-For a food-and-wine enthusiast, the combination of a credentialed cellar and a steakhouse format that doesn't require you to navigate a tasting menu is genuinely useful , you can order directly, match wine to beef, and spend as much or as little time at the table as you want.
+For a food-and-wine enthusiast, the combination of a credentialed cellar and a steakhouse format that doesn't require you to navigate a tasting menu is genuinely useful, you can order directly, match wine to beef, spend as much or as little time at the table as you want.
 Compared to the tasting-menu format at March, Mastro's is more flexible and easier to book.

 Who should book